Black Girls and Sport: A Breakup Story

 - The wider lives of Black teenage girls: Understanding how expectations for academic success, home responsibilities, minoritisation and adultification bias, along with fears around safety shape her world

 - The challenges that push Black girls out of sport: From limited, inflexible sporting options, to constant scrutiny about her body, hair or attitude.
-This section reveals the barriers that make sport feel like another space where Black girls feel they can’t fully belong.

 -